FIWARE/tutorials.Custom-IoT-Agent/README.md

 This syntax differs from the Ultralight IoT Agent where the device ID and API key are sent as URL parameters.

-<h3>Reading XML - Analysing the Code</h3>

-The relevant changes can be found in the `HTTPBindings.js` file where an XML parser is instantiated.
+The relevant changes can be found in the `HTTPBindings.js` file where an XML parser is instanciated.

 ```javascript
 const xmlBodyParser = require("express-xml-bodyparser");